digitalocean/digitalocean-mcp/README.md

 }
 ```

-5. Replace `/path/to/digitalocean-mcp-server/build/index.js` with the actual path to the built index.js file
-6. Replace `your_personal_access_token` with your actual DigitalOcean API token
+5. Replace `your_personal_access_token` with your actual DigitalOcean API token
-7. Save the file and restart Claude Desktop
+6. Save the file and restart Claude Desktop

 ## Setting up with Cursor